griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 date: 0001-02-01
 ---

 Before we proceed, it may be beneficial to review some central concepts and themes in the realm of genomics and computational biology.
-Here we provide a very brief overview of core tennents of these disciplines as it pertains to this course.
+Here we provide a very brief overview of core tenets, and common "gotchas" for these disciplines, as they pertain to this course.
 We will also introduce the demonstration datasets used throughout the subsequent modules.

 ***
 ### Central Dogma
-Lets start with the core tennant of genomics, the central dogma:
+Lets start with the core tenet of genomics, the central dogma:

 {% include figure.html image="/assets/Central_Concepts/central_dogma.png" position="right" %}

 > *"The Central Dogma.
 This states that once 'information' has passed into protein it cannot get out again.
 In more detail, the transfer of information from nucleic acid to nucleic acid, or from nucleic acid to protein may be possible, but transfer from protein to protein, or from protein to nucleic acid is impossible.
 Information means here the precise determination of sequence, either of bases in the nucleic acid or of amino acid residues in the protein."*
 > --Francis Crick 1956

-As quoted above the central dogma describes the flow of biological sequence information encoded in deoxyribonucleic acid (DNA), ribonucleic acid (RNA) and protein.
+As quoted above, the central dogma describes the flow of biological information, encoded in deoxyribonucleic acid (DNA), ribonucleic acid (RNA) and protein.
 In essence it states that information cannot flow backward from a protein, that is to say transfer of information from a protein to RNA, DNA, or replicated by another protein is impossible.
-The general flow of information is through the copying of DNA through DNA replication, the creation of RNA from transcription of DNA,  and the creation of proteins via translation of RNA.
-This process occurs in most cells and are considered mechanisms of general transfer.
-Special transfers do exist in the form of RNA replication and reverse transcription however these processes are mostly limited to viruses.
+The general flow of information is through the copying of DNA by DNA replication, the creation of RNA from transcription of DNA, and the creation of proteins via translation of RNA.
+These processes occur in most cells and are considered mechanisms of general transfer.
+Special exceptions do exist in the form of RNA replication and reverse transcription however these processes are mostly limited to viruses.

 Delving in a bit deeper, DNA takes the form of a double stranded helix comprised of pairs of complementary bases.
 Adenine (A) and Guanine (G) are classified as purines and complement the pyrimidines Thymine (T) and Cytosine (C) respectively.
-During transcription DNA is transcribed into a single stranded mRNA molecule in which T bases are converted to uracil (U) and RNA editing such as the removal of introns is performed.
-This results in a mature mRNA structure composed of a 5' UTR, Coding sequence (CDS), 3' UTR, and a polyadenylated tail.
-The mature mRNA is then translated into a peptide sequence beginning at the AUG start codon within the CDS and folded into a protein.
+During transcription DNA is transcribed into a single stranded mRNA molecule in which T bases are converted to uracil (U) and RNA processing such as the removal of introns is performed.
+This results in a mature mRNA structure composed (for a protein-coding gene) of a 5' UTR, Coding sequence (CDS), 3' UTR, and a polyadenylated tail.
+The mature mRNA is then translated into a peptide sequence beginning at the AUG start codon within the CDS, continuing for each nucleotide triplet codons, until a stop codon occurs.
+The resulting peptide is often subsequently modified (e.g., phosphorylation of specific residues) and folded into a functional protein.
+Essentially all "omic" technologies and assays leverage these naturally occuring properties (e.g., DNA/RNA complementarity) and processes (e.g., DNA replication via polymerase).
+Interpretation of omic data would not be possible without the decades of work to characterize these products, sequence reference genomes (e.g., The Human Genome Project), establish databases of gene annotations, and so on.

 {% include question.html question="What is the reverse complement of: TCGCATTCAGCGGCCATCAGCAGTAAACATCTTAAC?" answer="GTT AAG ATG TTT ACT GCT GAT GGC CGC TGA ATG CGA"%}
 {% include question.html question="Does the resulting sequence contain an open reading frame (ORF)?" answer="Yes.
 Look for an ATG in frame with a TGA, TAA or TAG, or see the next question for the ORF"%}